um-grex/grex-docs/content/docs/lustre/_index.md

 ## scratch file system

 * The data from /global/scratch was migrated to a new storage called project.
 Please do not panic if you do not see your data under scratch but it should be under project.
 We still have not migrated some users who have more than 1 project since we do not know to which project the data belong to.
 The users have been contacted and we will proceed case by case when they answer.
+* Since the data was moved from your scratch to new project, please expect to find an emty "/global/scratch/USERNAME" directory.

 ## Backups